centreon/centreon-documentation/versioned_docs/version-22.04/graph-views/secure-your-map-platform.md

 This chapter describes advanced procedures to secure your Centreon MAP and MAP (Legacy) platform.

+> If you want to use MAP and MAP (Legacy) in HTTPS, you must both secure your Centreon platform and MAP (or MAP Legacy).
+Follow this [procedure](../administration/secure-platform.md) if you need to secure your Centreon platform.

 > Mistakes when editing configuration files can lead to malfunctions of the software.
 We recommend that you make a backup of the file before editing it and that you only change the settings advised by Centreon.

 ## Configure HTTPS/TLS on the MAP (or MAP Legacy) server